kian399/leetcode-pratice/docs/interview-prep.md

 Introduce myself:
-Good morning, my name is [Name].
+Good morning, my name is kian.
 I am a second-year Software Engineering student.
-My main tech stack is Python, and I have been actively solving LeetCode problems to strengthen my data structures and algorithms foundation.
+My main tech stack is Python and Java, and I have been actively solving LeetCode problems to strengthen my data structures and algorithms foundation.
 I am looking for an internship in an English-speaking environment where I can contribute to real products and continue growing.
 That is why I am excited about this opportunity.

 Mock interview:
 You: Let me first clarify the input and output.
 So the input is two strings, and the output should be a boolean — true if they are anagrams, false otherwise?